Portrait Photography

 Black and white photographs are removed from any distracting color and are left with black, white, and shades of grey.

-This helps draw the viewer’s focus on other aspects of the photo, such as the subject in the frame, the texture, and the composition of the image.
+This helps draw the viewer’s focus on other aspects of the photo, such as the subject in the frame, the texture, and the image’s composition.

 black and white portrait